 Only accessible for students of the MA Book & Digital Media Studies who have successfully completed the elective ‘The Library: Knowledge Centre of Past, Present and Future’.

 Creating digital access to collections of cultural heritage is hot.
 Institutions want to have a strong web presence and making their collections accessible via the World Wide Web is central to that.
 The digitisation of collections is still in a developing phase, with many technological and policy challenges lying ahead.
 This course deals with the variety of challenges for making cultural heritage collections and knowledge domains accessible in a digital form.
 Scanning (or imaging) is only step in a complex sequence of activities to be undertaken to make physical collections accessible and searchable via the Internet.
-Topics include: selection and preparation; digitisation; search and retrieval; digital preservation; legal aspects; emerging technologies; project management and planning, etc. The course is facilitated by the Koninklijke Bibliotheek, the National Library of the Netherlands.
+Topics include: digitization policies in the Netherlands and abroad; institutional frameworks for (digital) cultural heritage; materials selection and preparation; digitization technologies; search and retrieval; digital preservation; legal aspects; emerging technologies; project management and planning, etc. The course is facilitated by the National Library of the Netherlands (Koninklijke Bibliotheek).

 Mode of instruction